Risk Management

 - Modify settings as needed

 All changes auto-save automatically.
 You'll see "Saving...", "Saved", or "Save failed" indicators.
+Take Profit and DCA can both be enabled on the same agent.

 Best Practices